Huntsville Police hiring ‘call takers’ to answer 911 calls - NewsBreak

 The positions will help relieve some of the stress on dispatchers who are filling both jobs right now.

-Those interested in the position don’t have to have any experience, but HPD is looking for people willing to learn and hoping to make a difference in their community.More than 50 businesses attend 2nd Annual Huntsville Science Festival
+Those interested in the position don’t have to have any experience, but HPD is looking for people willing to learn and hoping to make a difference in their community.Train crossings blocked becoming problem in Central Alabama

 “We’re looking for people that’s highly motivated, can multi-task, and really want to make a difference,” Stephens said.
 “Most exciting part is when you hang the phone up and you know that you made a difference in someone’s life and you possibly saved a life or got the police there quickly when they needed it.”